Please feel free to reproduce the announcement and post to other networks.

 about 2 miles where there will be a rusty metal gate on the right side of

-road.
-Turn right (east) through the gate with a sign saying "Service Road
+the road.
+Turn right (east) through the gate with a sign saying "Service

-Unauthorized Entry Prohibited."
-Continue on this road for about 3/4 mile to
+Road Unauthorized Entry Prohibited."
+Continue on this road for about 3/4

-the trailer.
-Note, from the point where you enter the refuge from the south
+mile to the trailer.
+Note, from the point where you enter the refuge from

-there will be four other road junctions to the right prior to the gated road
+the south there will be four other road junctions to the right prior to

-to the refuge trailer, two of which also have the same "Service
+the gated road to the refuge trailer, two of which also have the same

-Road" sign.
-The turn off to the trailer however, is the only one which is
+"Service Road" sign.
+The turn off to the trailer however, is the only one

 If coming from the north, or entering through the west, or east (Devils

-are) and turn south.
-Continue south for 1.0 mile to the "Y" Junction.
-One
+boxes are) and turn south.
+Continue south for 1.0 mile to the "Y"

-branch of the Y continues due south, while the other angles to the east.
+Junction.
+One branch of the Y continues due south, while the other angles

 DSAC will be coordinating the meal preparation with help from various old